Qualification details

 Progression

-This qualification is based on the National Occupational Standards for IT User as defined by e-skills UK.
-This enables the learner's achievements to be benchmarked against national standards in order for a greater level of recognition across employers.
+This qualification is based on the National Occupational Standards for IT User as defined by e-skills UK

 The ITQ will allow for progression across BCS's IT User qualifications at different levels and will complement other vocational qualifications.
 Units from this qualification can contribute to ITQ at different levels or be used towards qualifications in other subject areas.